JohnJohansson/DT173G-projekt-1/readme.md

 ### gulp-concat - https://www.npmjs.com/package/gulp-concat

-Will be used for for merging togheter my CSS and JS files.
+Is used for for merging togheter the CSS and JS files.

-This was a good alternative since it works for both css and js files.

 ### gulp-terser - https://www.npmjs.com/package/gulp-terser

 Tereser is used to minimize js files (removing comment and spaces to make the file smaller)

-This seamed like a good alternative for JS minimizing.

 ### gulp-cssnano - https://www.npmjs.com/package/gulp-cssnano

-Cssnano was used to minimize the css file.
+Cssnano is used to minimize the css file.

-However the v8.0 has an error, so I had to use the older version 7.1 as can be seen in the package.json file. ("gulp-imagemin": "^7.1.0",) maybe there is a better alternative, but the old version seams to work just fine.
+Note: That v8.0 has an error, so I had to use the older version 7.1 as can be seen in the package.json file. ("gulp-imagemin": "^7.1.0",)

 ### How it was created